 Running the plugin in an On-Prem Dynamics environment requires running outside of Sandbox mode.
 Plugins in sandbox isolation mode run under partial trust, which prevents plugins from doing things like accessing the file system and registry.
-This prevents the execution service from logging to Dynamics' plugin trace logs.
 This also prevents reflection from being used, which is necessary for serializing Dynamics classes for communication over WCF.
 When using service endpoints to communicate with Azure Service Bus, Dynamics provides helper classes that handle this serialization, but no such classes are provided for On-Prem communication.
+It is worth noting that a side-effect of running outside sandbox mode is Dynamics will not write to the plugin trace-log.